Oil Change Service

 Other factors that can impact how long you go in between oil changes include your driving habits, what kinds of roads you drive on, whether you frequently carry heavy loads, what climate you live in, and how old your car is.

 You’ll get more than just an oil change when you come to Spring Works.
-Our oil service also includes an inspection to make sure your vehicle will continue to be safe and reliable.
+Schedule an inspection to make sure your vehicle will continue to be safe and reliable.
 Do you need your tires rotated?
 No problem!
-When you purchase any oil change service we provide no charge tire rotations.
+Ask us.
 Make an appointment for an oil change or service today.
-Visit us at 1000 Santa Rosa Ave in Santa Rosa, CA for oil change service.

 Oil Fluid Inspection

-The first thing we’ll check when you bring your vehicle into Spring Works for an oil change is the oil fluid level.
+The first thing we’ll check when you bring your vehicle into Spring Works for an oil change is the oil fluid level and condition.
 We use a dipstick to determine whether your oil is at the appropriate level.
 This helps us determine the overall health of your vehicle.

 In addition to checking the fluid level, we’ll also check the color of your oil.
 It should be brown or black.
 Sometimes oil turns to a light, almost milky color, which isn’t normal and can indicate that coolant’s leaking into your engine.
 If that’s the case with your oil, then we’ll need to spend some time further diagnosing the issue.